HumairaWork/Javascript/README.md

 -> Complementary to and integrated with HTML.
 -> Open and cross-platform

+what is the difference between interpreter and compiler ?

 -> MOST FAMOUS BROWSER AND THEIR JAVASCRIPT INGINE -> Chrome - V8
 Safari - JavaScriptCore